 Apart from enhancing the consumer experience, AI-based voice assistant technology offers great potential to increase a company’s productivity levels.
 Results from a survey indicated that using digital assistants can compensate for up to 6.2 billion work hours.
 This is not just effective; it offers companies to achieve superhuman levels of productivity and minimize human labor wastages.
 The Capgemini Research Institute Survey found that enterprises are increasingly relying on increasingly accurate natural-language understanding (NLU) to trigger various automated workflows with voice commands, especially in areas such as document management, customer relations management, and HR.

 AI-powered voice assistants are also capable of processing and analyzing extremely large chunks of data.
 This can be used to automate repetitive tasks or labor-intensive tasks.
 An interesting implementation of this can be found in numerous HR departments around the world.
 HR managers rely on voice assistants to evaluate multiple recruitment databases simultaneously and add a conversational medium between the applicant which can be further used for automated screening.
+Check out Top 5 Human Resources Functions to Automate for Business Efficiency.
 Furthermore, VUIs like Darwin give employers an easy to evaluate team performance, view attendance, payrolls, etc.

 Guide to Business Process Automation.
 Did you know that 60% of companies have at least 30% of their activities automated?